-Whether the answer changes if the loan is for a five-year term instead?
+Does the answer change if the loan is for a five-year term instead?

 The loan will give rise to a timing mismatch under section FH 4(3).
-The portion of the interest income which under the financial arrangement rules in subpart EW would not be derived in or before the income year beginning 24 months after the end of the borrower's income year would be taxed upfront on receipt under section FH 4(4), instead of spread on an accruals basis under the financial arrangement rules in subpart EW.
+The portion of the interest income which under the financial arrangements rules in subpart EW would not be derived in or before the income year beginning 24 months after the end of the borrower's income year would be taxed upfront on receipt under section FH 4(4), instead of spread on an accruals basis under the financial arrangements rules in subpart EW.
+The remaining portion of the interest income would be taxed in the usual way.